Skip to main content

 S

-Social Engineering - Manipulating people to divulge confidential information or perform actions
+Social Engineering - Manipulating people to divulge confidential information or perform actions that compromise security.
+Targets human psychology rather than technical vulnerabilities.

 T